mvolkmann/blog/src/smalltalk/11-blocks.md

 A block is closure (anonymous function) that can have parameters and contain many expressions.
-They are represented by the class `BlockClosure`.
+They are instances of the class `BlockClosure`.

 The value of the block is the value of its last expression.
 If a block uses the caret operator (`^`) to return a value,